Line Overlap and Self-Shielding of Molecular Hydrogen in Galaxies: Calibration of the Formation Model

 While one can come up with reasonable estimates for the model parameters, the ultimate parameter choice is dictated by comparison with observations, given that our model is essentially an empirical one.
-In Appendix we explain how the model is calibrated against the data and show the best-fit parameter values.
+For calibrating the model we use two types of observational data: measurements of gas fractions along lines of sight to individual stars for atomic \citep{ism:gl05} and molecular gas in the Milky Way and Magellanic Clouds \citep{ism:tsrb02,ism:gstd06,ism:wthk08,sfr:bljo11} and the measurements of atomic and molecular gas surface densities in nearby spirals from \citet{misc:wb02}.

+The best-fit $\H2$ formation model is shown in Figures \ref{fig:calib} and \ref{fig:wong} for two values of the clumping factor $C_\rho=10$ and $30$.
+Both values provide acceptable fits to the data; the $C_\rho=10$ case fits the \citet{misc:wb02} measurement perfectly, while the $C_\rho=30$ is slightly better for the translucent clouds.
+The model is insensitive to the value of the sonic length $l_s$ as long as $l_s<10\dim{pc}$.

+One can reasonably wonder whether the calibration data we use actually test the effect of line overlap.
+The Milky Way data and \citet{misc:wb02} galaxies have too high metallicities for the line overlap to be important.
+Hence, only the SMC data have any discriminating potential for models with different treatments of line overlap.
+To verify that, we show in the right panel of Figure \ref{fig:calib} also an SMC-like model that neglects line overlap (i.e. uses Eq.\ \ref{eq:shfac} instead of Eq.\ \ref{eq:lofac} for modeling $\H2$ self-shielding).

+For our best-fit parameters, the model without line overlap is clearly disfavored by the SMC data.
+One can re-calibrate the model and make the no-line-overlap model fit the SMC data better, but such a model would then fail the Milky Way calibration.
+Hence, the combination of Milky Way and the SMC constraints appears to favor the model with non-local line overlap treatment, thus justifying our approach.

+One can notice, though, that GK11 did manage to reach a reasonable match to both the Milky Way and the SMC calibration data without line overlap.
+That apparent discrepancy is due to the fact that GK11 had no access to \citet{sfr:bljo11} data (small black points on the left panel of Fig.\ \ref{fig:calib}), but only to the older data from \citet{ism:tsrb02}.
+The latter data set is indeed in an acceptable agreement with the blue points from the left panel of Fig.\ \ref{fig:calib}.
+Hence, the measurements of \citet{sfr:bljo11} are the only data set that prefers the model with non-local line overlap over that without it.